walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Parameters

  * callback - A function which is called whenever the [block.BlockSpreadEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockSpreadEvent.html) is fired

  * priority - optional - see events.on() for more information.

+### events.leavesDecay()

+#### Parameters

+ * callback - A function which is called whenever the [block.LeavesDecayEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/LeavesDecayEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.cauldronLevelChange()

+#### Parameters

+ * callback - A function which is called whenever the [block.CauldronLevelChangeEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/CauldronLevelChangeEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockRedstone()

+#### Parameters

+ * callback - A function which is called whenever the [block.BlockRedstoneEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockRedstoneEvent.html) is fired

+ * priority - optional - see events.on() for more information.

+### events.blockIgnite()

+#### Parameters

+ * callback - A function which is called whenever the [block.BlockIgniteEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/block/BlockIgniteEvent.html) is fired

+ * priority - optional - see events.on() for more information.